RMIT University has celebrated Reconciliation Week with the opening of its new Ngarara Willim Centre at Bundoora West campus.

 Vice-Chancellor and President, Martin Bean CBE, spoke about the importance of Reconciliation.

 “Talking about the past means little, if we don’t apply ourselves to demolishing the barriers that still exist today,” he said.

 “That’s what our Reconciliation Action Plan is about – securing and sharing a different future for all of us at RMIT – a future founded on the active relationship that exists between Indigenous and non-Indigenous Australians.

-“There’s much more we can do, and today’s opening is another milestone to celebrate how we’re supporting students and our staff at RMIT.
+“There’s more we can do, and today’s opening is another milestone to celebrate how we’re supporting students and our staff at RMIT.
 I’m confident we’ll continue to accelerate our progress by working together.”